Important Update: Registration is now open for the 2023-24 school year. New families begin here. Returning families register now.

 Do students have to be Catholic to attend your school?

 No. Loretto Academy does not discriminate on the basis of race, color, national or ethnic origin, or religion, and is accepting of all cultural backgrounds.
-Though we are a Catholic school, and we hold student masses and receive the sacrament First Holy Communion in second grade, it is not mandatory for students to participate if they are not of the Catholic faith.
-We incorporate a rich curriculum of diversity and respect in each grade level.

 Do you have small class sizes?